 The increase in young investor participation is closely tied to advancements in digital technology and social media, which have made access to information and investment activities easier (Dewi et al., 2024).
 However, this ease of access is not always accompanied by the ability to make rational decisions (Parvin et al., 2022).
 Young investors are more susceptible to being influenced by emotions, personal beliefs, market trends, and information disseminated through social media.
 This has the potential to affect the quality of investment decisions.

 This phenomenon is evident among students at the UPN Veteran East Java University.
 According to data from the Indonesia Stock Exchange Investment Gallery at UPN Veteran East Java, the number of student Single Investor Identification (SID) numbers increased by more than 2,000% during the 2021–2022 period.
 However, this growth slowed to approximately 75% during the 2022–2023 period and further declined to around 3–7% during the 2024–2025 period.
 These fluctuations indicate that the increase in student participation has not yet been fully accompanied by stable investment behavior or mature decision-making capabilities.
 This suggests the influence of psychological factors in students’ investment activities.
+What you mean by “the influence of psychological factors in students’ investment activities”?
+At least you write a research gap of this topic related to your country.

 Investment decision-making is a process of making choices based on considerations of profit and risk (Febriyanti & Yuniningsih, 2023).
 In the Theory of Planned Behavior, individual decisions are influenced by attitudes, subjective norms, and perceived behavioral control (Ajzen, 1991).
 In capital market activities, investment decisions are influenced not only by rational considerations but also by psychological and behavioral factors.